darthtoad/Event-Planner/readme.md

 ## Setup/Installation Requirements

-* Download and install a web browser
-* Click on the following [link](https://github.com/darthtoad/event-planner) to use the Event Planner!
+* Click on the following [link](https://github.com/darthtoad/event-planner) to download the Event Planner
+* Open Event-Planner in IntelliJ or another IDE
+* Run App.java in the IDE

 ## Known Bugs